-- 1 Do one of the following: - Click the Parallels icon | in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 2 Click Security. - 3 Select one or more of the following to require a Mac OS X administrator password to perform the selected action: - Exit full screen mode: A password is required to exit full screen mode (p.
+- 1 Do one of the following: - Click the Parallels icon in the menu bar and choose Configure. - If the Parallels Desktop menu bar is visible at the top of the screen, choose Actions > Configure. - 2 Click Security. - 3 Select one or more of the following to require a Mac OS X administrator password to perform the selected action: - Exit full screen mode: A password is required to exit full screen mode (p.
 43). - Change virtual machine state: A password is required to start, stop, suspend, pause, or shut down (p.
-35) Windows. - Manage snapshots: A password is required to create or delete a snapshot (p.
-117), or revert to a snapshot. - Change guest OS password via CLI: A password is required to change your Windows account password via a command line interface (p.
-197).
+36) Windows. - Manage snapshots: A password is required to create or delete a snapshot (p.
+121), or revert to a snapshot.